- The Bailiff Section of the Judiciary serves two key roles to ensure that justice is fairly administered and carried to its proper conclusion.

 If the occupant has left, the vacant possession will be delivered to the applicant.

 If the site is still occupied, the Bailiff will notify the occupants of the scheduled delivery date.

 - Delivery of the Land / Premises

 The objective of this visit is to deliver the land / premises to the applicant.
-A locksmith will be in attendance in order to break into the premises, if this is required.
+A locksmith will be in attendance in order to break into the premises, if required.

 The Bailiff will take inventory of the goods and chattels, if any.

 Photographs will be taken as evidence to the status of the inventory items.
 The charge for photo taking

 is $40 per case.

 You are required to arrange for porters and transportation in order to clear any goods and chattels from the premises.
 It is your responsibility to look after the goods and chattels of the defendant and to return them to the defendant upon request.
 You will then be given possession of the vacant site.